rodnye/k6-node/README.md

 ## Features

 - Downloads and installs the appropriate k6 binary for your platform.
-Works on Windows, Linux and MacOS _(not tested MacOS)_
+Works on Windows, Linux and MacOS
 - Use k6 as a proper npm dependency in your projects
 - Configure custom k6 binary paths via `.k6path` file